Finance trends shift fast—explore 5 key processes & tips to stay ahead.

 Budgeting Process Techniques and Best Practices

 In addition to the above steps, know that budgets will often change with time.
 Many businesses operate in fluctuating markets where demand goes up and down depending on the month, which are conditions that call for seasonal budgeting.
 Also, be honest in your estimations.
-Don’t over-exaggerate sales or expenditures, and be sure to include even small charges like federal and state taxes.
+Don’t exaggerate sales or expenditures, and be sure to include variable expenses, even small charges.

 Know the “Why” Behind the Numbers

-To illustrate, try to think about the key causes for high expenses the next time you calculate them out.
-Are you in need of additional staff, hence the increased investment into salaries?
+To illustrate, think about the key causes of high expenses the next time you calculate them.
+Are you in need of additional staff, hence the increased investment in salaries?
 Or are your sales teams short on tools, and you need to spend more on marketing initiatives?

 A budget is more than just a spreadsheet.
-It’s a guide to how your operations should be laid out.
+It’s a guide to how your business plan of operations should be laid out.

 The budgeting process is also heavily KPI-based.
 Think about how resource allocation should reflect the overall goals of your organization.
 Key performance indicators tie your efforts to those business objectives and keep you going in the right direction as the budgeting process continues.